SOFR: A comprehensive guide

 What is SOFR?

 Unlike USD LIBOR, SOFR is a fully transaction-based rate, and therefore, less susceptible to market manipulation and more attractive to regulators.
 SOFR measures of the cost of borrowing cash overnight collateralized by Treasury securities.
-There are approximately $900 billion of actual market transactions supporting the daily calculation of SOFR.
+There are approximately $900 billion of actual daily market transactions supporting the daily calculation of SOFR.
 Conversely, USD LIBOR relies primarily on expert judgment of the LIBOR panel’s submissions to calculate this rate.
 The most actively traded USD LIBOR tenor is three months, and less than $1 billion of transactions typically support the calculation of this rate each business day.
 There is a much more robust market supporting the calculation of SOFR.

 How is SOFR calculated?